 The results shown below are for a small set of one ligand only.
 As, in practice, this is the most useful model.

+Figure 2 Linear regression drawn in red was fitted to the mean of the Tc scores sum plotted against CS.

 Figure 2 shows the relation between the mean of Tc to the size of the second set in the comparison (i.e., mean(Tc) ~ B, A =1).

-Figure 2 [again, legend is missing]

-2

-A linear fit gives an R-squared value of 0.999.
+We fitted a linear regression which gave an R-squared value of 0.999 and MSE of 0.07702.

+Figure 3.
+Linear regression drawn in red was fitted to the SD of the Tc scores sum plotted against CS.

 Figure 3 shows the relation between the SD of Tc and the size of the second set in the comparison (i.e., SD(Tc) ~ B, A =1).

-Figure 3 [legend]

-3

-A linear fit gives an R-squared value of 0.9868.
+We fitted a linear regression which gave an R-squared value of 0.9868 and MSE of 0.08477.

 Evidently by taking into account the size of the smaller set we receive a better fit to the mean, and much better to the SD.
 Thus, it is interesting to see how the distribution of ZS changes using the revised statistical model.
-The ZS histogram suggests that we are dealing with a bimodal normal distribution, depicting two populations (Figure 4): The right most would correspond to ligands that bind to their targets, and the left most of ligands that do not.
+The ZS density plot in Fig. 4 suggests that we are dealing with a bimodal normal distribution, depicting two populations: The right most would correspond to ligands that bind to their targets, and the left most of ligands that do not.

-In order to test this, we used Sertraline and other drugs and their targets that has been shown in-vitro by (Lounkine et al. 2012)Keiser et al. (2012) to be positive predictions by the (original) SEA model.
-Each drug’s ZS was calculated against two target proteins groups, the first is human only, and the second is all organisms for which binding information is available.
-This is done since in (Lounkine et al. 2012)Keiser et al. (2012) it is unclear whether the predictions were made against human proteins only or against all organisms for which binding information is available.
+In order to test this, we used Sertraline and other drugs and their targets that has been shown in-vitro by (Lounkine et al. 2012) to be positive predictions by the (original) SEA model.
+Each drug’s ZS was calculated against two target protein ligand groups, the first composed of known ligands of the human target only, and the second composed by all ligands from all organisms for which binding information is available.
+This is done since in (Lounkine et al. 2012) it is unclear whether the predictions were made against human proteins only or against all organisms for which binding information is available.
 Mapping the results into the distribution of Fig. 4 shows that all these binders appear on the right, in support of our suggestion.

-We plan to ask Shoichet and Keiser to provide details of false positives and ambiguous results (predictions which do bind but at a high concentrations) and see where they appear in the histogram of Fig. 4.
+We plan to ask Shoichet and Keiser to provide details of false positives and ambiguous results (predictions which do bind but at a high concentrations) and see where they fall in the density plot in Fig. 4.

-Figure 4 [Please use bright and pale versions of the same color for HUMAN vs ALL.
-For example, red and pink, dark and light blue, etc. And please avoid black/grey because they belong to the underlying distribution.
-And legend…]

-4
+Figure 4.
+Normalized z-scores density plot.
+Positive predictions made by SEA z-scores are plotted as vertical lines.
+For each drug two ZS were calculated.
+The first, colored in the lighter shade, against the known ligands of the human target only and the second, colored in the dark shade, against the known ligands of the same target across all organisms with known binding data.
+For example, Aprindine: when we calculated the ZS against ligands from all organisms this resulted in a ZS of 0.568764 (plotted in dark green) and against ligands from the human target only this resulted in a ZS of 0.7971227 (plotted in green).

 Keiser, M.J. et al., 2007.
 Relating protein pharmacology by ligand chemistry.
 Nat Biotech, 25(2), pp.197–206.
 Available at: http://dx.doi.org/10.1038/nbt1284.